What does a consultation with Dr. Silva include?

 Dr. Silva does not require imaging (X-RAY, MRI, CT) for your initial consultation.
 If he deems it necessary, he can order it for you.
 However, if you already have imaging, he requests that you bring the report along with the images on a CD to your appointment.
 You can easily acquire these records by contacting the facility that provided the service and requesting it.

-What is the difference between your autologous stem cells and the amnion/cord products that others are offering?
+What is the difference between autologous cellular therapy and the amnion/cord blood products that others are offering?

 “Stem cells” from a bottle are quite popular right now.
-These amniotic/placental/Wharton jelly products are acquired from a variety of donors around the world, sterilized and dehydrated into a powder, or cryopreserved, packaged, and finally sold to doctors for use on their patients.
+These amniotic/placental/Wharton’s jelly products are acquired from a variety of donors around the world, sterilized and dehydrated into a powder, or cryopreserved, packaged, and finally sold to doctors for use on their patients.
 Currently, there is a disturbing trend of undertrained physicians selling these donor tissue products as live stem cells or “stem cell therapy” to patients who don’t know any better, but these are dead tissues and are regulated as such by the FDA.
 Therefore, any doctor or practitioner who calls these therapies as “stem cell therapy” is practicing fraudulent medicine.
 Part of Dr. Silva’s mission is to provide education to his patients and the greater community so that they can be empowered consumers of medicine, armed with the knowledge needed to protect themselves from being ripped off by practitioners making such false claims.
-To be clear, these human tissue allograft products aren’t all bad, but they are commonly misrepresented and inflated in price to a level that we consider to be criminal.
-In some cases, Dr. Silva will use these allograft products only in combination with autologous PRP or Bone Marrow Concentrate (BMC) stem cell treatments to improve the desired result as these products may contain a variety of growth factors that may be appropriate for use in specific cases, however, they are simply products containing the same growth factors already found in your own blood, and typically at a very steep price.
-Unfortunately, it’s common to see fraudulent practitioners charge at least a 5x or more mark up on a little vile of “stem cells.”
-When administered correctly, however, the data shows that autologous PRP and stem cells derived from your own body will always yield the best result.

 What are the fees for the initial consultation?